Doi Pha Tang

 Dino Statues

-I didn’t stop in at Phayao Lake, and instead headed straight for Phu Chi Fa , via the 1021 over to Phu Sang National Park, which is when the route becomes my kind of riding route.
+After the dino statues, I headed straight for Phu Chi Fa , via the 1021 over to Phu Sang National Park, which is when the route becomes my kind of riding route.

 I reached Phu Chi Fa at 11 am, so I made good time on my 250cc.
 I headed straight to the peak, which is quite a workout on the craggy 760-meter hike, but the reward at the end was very much worth it.